GeoscienceAustralia/dea-sandbox/README.md

 7. Review or run the [DEA Notebooks scheduled integration tests](https://github.com/GeoscienceAustralia/dea-notebooks/actions/workflows/test_notebooks_scheduled.yml) to check the full DEA Notebooks repository against the new image.
 8. Work with the DEA Notebooks Community of Practice to resolve any issues before promoting to stable.

-> [!IMPORTANT]
+> [!TIP]
 > The integration tests in this repository test only a small subset of DEA Notebooks, and are intended to identify major issues only.
-Please refer to the [DEA Notebooks scheduled integration tests](https://github.com/GeoscienceAustralia/dea-notebooks/actions/workflows/test_notebooks_scheduled.yml) for the comprehensive test suite.
+Refer to the [DEA Notebooks scheduled integration tests](https://github.com/GeoscienceAustralia/dea-notebooks/actions/workflows/test_notebooks_scheduled.yml) for the comprehensive test suite.

 ### Updating default Sandbox servers